AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 >[!NOTE]
 >
->Data engineers, feel free to just create the CRM schema via the UI method you just used, if you'd like:
+> You can continue to use the UI method, but next I am going to show you how to do this via the API:
 >
 > 1. Use the [!UICONTROL XDM Profile] class
 > 1. Name it `Luma CRM Schema`